VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -search.maxTagValues int
     	The maximum number of tag values returned per search (default 100000) -search.maxUniqueTimeseries int
-    	The maximum number of unique time series each search can scan (default 300000) -smallMergeConcurrency int
+    	The maximum number of unique time series a single query can process.
+This allows protecting against heavy queries, which select unexpectedly high number of series.
+See also -search.maxSamplesPerQuery and -search.maxSamplesPerSeries (default 300000)
+  -smallMergeConcurrency int
     	The maximum number of CPU cores to use for small merges.
 Default value is used if set to 0 -snapshotAuthKey string